zenika-open-source/my-zenikanard/README.md

-# My Zenikanard
+# Pimp My Duck

-Zenikanard customizer.
+Customize your own Zenikanard by Zenika